kavehmz/kube-for-the-dyslexic/README.md

 It is useful if you check the `Kind` for each api, `VERBS` you can use and if it is `NAMESPACED` or not.

-Later you will see how to extend Kuberentes API.
+Later you will see how to extend Kubernetes API.

 #### Control Plane Components: etcd
 Read more: https://etcd.io/docs